 It takes a lot of boxes to relocate successfully.
-Even a minimalist moving between studio apartments needs around 30 boxes.
+And yes, that includes moving into your first apartment.
+Even a minimalist move between studio apartments needs around 30 boxes.
 A 5-person family would need more than 100 boxes in varying sizes.
 And the quality of those boxes makes a huge difference in your move.

 Here are five good reasons to skip those free moving boxes.

 Cardboard is essentially a thick paper.
 Once a cardboard box has been used to transport something, it has already been placed under strain and (probably) exposed to the elements.
 And a weak box is not able to keep your prized possessions safe during your move.

 Picture this: Great-Grandma’s heirloom tea set is safely tucked away and intricately wrapped in bubble wrap.
 You pick up the heavy box (the same one that had rotting vegetables in it last week) and the bottom falls out.
 Great Grandma’s tea set is shattered (and so is your heart).

 In a comparison contest between a used box and a new moving box, new wins hands down.

 Yes.
 You read that right.
 You have no idea where those boxes have been.